Stitch Fix has confidentially filed for an IPO

 While we don’t know exactly when Stitch Fix will go public, we do know that a handful of companies are planning to go between Labor Day and Thanksgiving.
 Stitch Fix only recently hired its CFO, Paul Yee, in June — so it’s possible that they will push this a little further out.
 This marks the beginning of the official beginning of the process ahead of the S-1 filing where the company will formally disclose its financials.
 Startups are allowed to file confidentially for IPOs under the JOBS act signed in 2012, allowing them to test the waters prior to formally releasing their company’s inner workings.

 Stitch Fix will also mark one of the big tests for modern e-commerce startups and their viability as public companies.
 Stitch Fix gathers information about your personal style and delivers articles of clothing to your door, allowing you to pick which ones to buy and which to return.
-It’s an area that’s become increasingly populated with competition, the largest of which possibly Amazon with its recent launch of Prime Wardrobe.
+It’s an area that’s become increasingly populated with competition, the largest of which is possibly Amazon with its recent launch of Prime Wardrobe.

 A representative from Stitch Fix declined to comment.

-Stitch Fix is part of a wave of subscription styling startups who have adopted the try-it-before-you-buy-it approach.
+Stitch Fix is part of a wave of subscription styling startups that have adopted the try-it-before-you-buy-it approach.
 Le Tote is also competitive in the space and Rent the Runway has been rolling out its “Unlimited” subscription.
 There’s also MM.
 LaFleur for professional women, Dia & Co for plus size and Rocksbox, which is jewelry only.
 The model works well for busy people who want to test out the latest styles and only keep their favorites.

 But one challenge that Stitch Fix may face as a public company is it might be hard to predict revenue.
 Some subscription businesses, like we saw with Blue Apron, have struggled with customer retention.
 The filing will additionally tell us if users are purchasing enough items to offset the customer acquisition costs.